-Show Committees are encouraged to include sections within the Open Horticultural Division for bulbous iris, collections, container-grown iris, single blossom entries and English boxes.
-The bulbous iris, collections, container-grown iris, single blossom entries, and English boxes are eligible to receive award ribbons, special section awards and section rosettes.
-Their award ribbons are included in the overall tally for Silver and Bronze Medals and certificates.
+Show Committees are encouraged to include sections within the Open Horticultural Division for bulbous irises, collections, container-grown irises and English boxes.
+The bulbous irises, collections, container-grown irises and English boxes are eligible to receive award ribbons, special section awards and section rosettes.
+Award ribbons for these sections are included in the overall tally for Silver and Bronze Medals and certificates.
 However, these entries are not eligible for the Best Specimen of Show Award.
+Single blossom classes, if the Show Committee includes this section in the show schedule, may not have award ribbons counted for Silver and Bronze Medals/Certificates and are not eligible for the Best Specimen of Show Award.

-The show schedule empowers the Show Committee to combine groups with few entries; to subdivide those groups with excessive entries; to create new groups for exhibits which do not fit scheduled groups; and to correct errors in entry, classification and identification of iris whenever possible.
+The show schedule empowers the Show Committee to combine groups with few entries; to subdivide those groups with excessive entries; to create new groups for exhibits which do not fit scheduled groups; and to correct errors in entry, classification and identification of irises whenever possible.

-Exhibition privileges must be available to anyone who grows iris.
+Exhibition privileges must be available to anyone who grows irises.
 However, the schedule can prohibit judges and members of judges' immediate families from exhibiting.
 When limitations are necessary to control the number of entries, limit the allowable number of entries per exhibitor, not the number of exhibitors.